-The university is dedicated to the highest standards of integrity and the President and the Board of Trustees have demonstrated their sincerity by establishing the office of Ethics Ombudsman.
+The university is dedicated to the highest standards of integrity and the President and the Board of Trustees have demonstrated their sincerity by establishing the office of Ethics Ombudsperson.
 It is important that every person, whether internal or external to the university, knows that every effort is being made to address any concerns that involve a real or perceived breech of ethical behavior.

 Concerns may be submitted in writing and should be signed.
-Individuals bringing matters to the attention of the Ethics Ombudsman in this manner can be assured that their identity will be held in strict confidence.
+Individuals bringing matters to the attention of the Ethics Ombudsperson in this manner can be assured that their identity will be held in strict confidence.

 Regular reports will be made to the President and to the Board of Trustees concerning the overall integrity of the university in its dealings with internal and external constituencies.